 Here are 10 Do It Yourself Grooming Tips you can follow.

 Exercising and Training Your Pembroke Welsh Corgi

 The Welsh Corgi is chock-full of energy.
-He loves to be kept busy, especially when he's given a particular task, like in dog sports.
+He loves to be kept busy, especially when he's given a particular task, as in dog sports.

 He should be exercised daily.
 Just be mindful of the exercises you choose.

-While he may be fast, his short little legs are not fast enough to run alongside your bike, and they don't have the stamina for longer walks
+While he may be fast, his short little legs are not fast enough to run alongside your bike.
+They also don't have the stamina for longer walks

 The Corgi is similar to that of other small dogs in that he is both smart and stubborn.
 He can learn quickly, but only if he feels like listening.

 This can have a negative impact on housebreaking him as well as other dog training you wish to conduct.